 Here, too, you would need a good amount of creativity (to keep your audience entertained), and a fair amount of video editing skills can also come in handy!

-on a scale of 1-10, how much do you like trains (1 comment)
+out of 1-10 how much do you enjoy your job (1 comment)

 Would you want to encourage more people to do a job like you in Science?
 (2 comments)

 how long were you in university for (1 comment)